University of Liverpool

 Approach and theories

-The overriding theme is the application of theoretical concepts to clinical problems on an evidential basis, within a problem-solving, reflective approach.
+The overriding theme is the application of theoretical concepts to clinical problems on an evidential basis and reflective approach.
+The programme promotes a Human Rights Based Approach to care.

 Placement locations

-Trainees have the option to undertake two 6-month or one 12-month specialist placement in Year 3.
-These placements may build on core skills with more complex case work or move into the various regional specialist facilities on Merseyside (see below),
+Trainees have the option to undertake either two 6-month or one 12-month specialist placement.
+These placements may build on core skills with more complex or specialist work.

 Last updated: